beyond-reality-dev/Spoken-Word-Sorcery/README.md

 ### AI Disclosure

-Github Copilot was used for some boilerplate/autocomplete code, but all substantial programming and creative work was done by myself.
+GitHub Copilot was used for some boilerplate/autocomplete code, but all substantial programming and creative work was done by myself.